chocolatey/choco-wiki/FeaturesAgentService.md

 * `choco install chocolatey-agent <options>`
 * `choco feature enable -n useBackgroundService`

+This will install Chocolatey Agent as LocalSystem (`SYSTEM`).
+To change the user, edit the username/password in the services management console on `Chocolatey Agent` properties and restart the service.

 ### Chocolatey Background Service / Self-Service Installer

 When an administrator installs the agent, they can configure Chocolatey to use background mode so that non-administrators can still perform installations of approved software as configured by an administrator.